[Updated 11/2/2012: Includes 2.90 Fenix Firmware updates that address some of major issues I've touched on.]

 Internal Sensors – Barometric Altimeter:

 The unit includes a barometric altimeter, which generally enables you to get better elevation and altitude information.
 Many GPS units utilize only GPS based altimeters, which aren’t terribly reliable.
-Though, in recent years most sites now includes elevation correct afterwards – so if you aren’t looking at the data on the watch during the activity it tends not to matter much.
+Though, in recent years most sites now include elevation correction afterwards – so if you aren’t looking at the data on the watch during the activity it tends not to matter much.

 But for hiking and mountain focused activities, accurate elevation is fairly important, hence the inclusion of the barometric altimeter.